JijiangLi/DPCS/README.md

 1. The directory structure of the data is consistent with those used in [CompenNeSt++](https://github.com/BingyaoHuang/CompenNeSt-plusplus) and [DeProCams](https://github.com/BingyaoHuang/DeProCams), which facilitates the reproduction of the baseline methods presented in the paper on the `DPCS_dataset`.
 2. After running the code, you can find the relighting results in `DPCS_dataset/sets_up/data_name/pred/relit/test` folder.
 3. If you run with config of `Compensation`, you can find the compensation results in `DPCS_dataset/sets_up/data_name/prj/cmp/test` folder.
-4. For the different dataset appear in `DPCS_dataset`, you can find the detail config in `DPCS_dataset/sets_up/config.json`.
+4. For the different setups in `DPCS_dataset`, you can find the details config in `DPCS_dataset/sets_up/config.json`.
-   E.g., whether to use a mask during training or what of the number of test patterns you use.
+   E.g., whether to use a mask during training or what is the number of test patterns you use.
 5. Initialize the BRDF, for `metallic` and `roughness`, initialize them to black, for the `normal`, init it as the `(0,0,1)` no change to the surface.
    For `base color`, initialize it from the point cloud, or you can use a  white texture as initialization also. but init from pcd sometimes performs a little bit better.
 See more in `DPCS/render_utils/bake_texture.py`.
-6. To test a  novel scene, for example, you want to modify the scene material or geometry, go to `DPCS/mitsuba/scene/simu.xml` to change the configuration, e.g., change geometry file or BRDF maps path.
+6. To test a  novel scene, for example, you want to modify the scene material or geometry, go to `DPCS/mitsuba/scene/simu.xml` to change the configuration, e.g., change geometry or BRDF maps path.
    Then you can run the `run_DPCS.py` in the `relit_DPCS` function to test.
 ----